-For most attendees, the first session of AdaCamp's main track was an Imposter Syndrome workshop.
-Women’s socialisation is often less confident and competitive than men’s, and women are therefore especially vulnerable to Impostor Syndrome — the belief that one’s work is inferior and one’s achievements and recognition are fraudulent — in open technology and culture endeavours where public scrutiny of their work is routine.
-At AdaCamp DC Impostor Syndrome discussion had been popular enough to appear in four different timeslots, so at AdaCamp San Francisco, the opening session was a large-group Imposter Syndrome workshop faciliated by Ada Initiative advisor Leigh Honeywell.
-Leigh has opened one of the exercises from the workshop for public contributions.
+For most attendees, the first session of AdaCamp was an Impostor Syndrome workshop, sponsored by Red Hat.
+Women’s socialization is often less confident and competitive than men’s, and women are therefore especially vulnerable to Impostor Syndrome — the belief that one’s work is inferior and one’s achievements and recognition are fraudulent — in open technology and culture endeavors where public scrutiny of their work is routine.
+Thank you to Red Hat for supporting this session.

 Reports from AdaCampers

 “I highly recommend AdaCamp and unconferences.
 It was an empowering experience that gave me confidence in my work and myself.
 If you have the opportunity to go, do it.” — Allison Levine

 Several AdaCampers wrote publicly about their experiences at the event.
 You can read some of those blogs posts here:

 AdaCampers also wrote about talks they gave and sessions they ran:

 Eva Blue’s extensive photography of the event can be viewed in her AdaCamp Montreal Flickr album.

 Thank you to all of the AdaCamp Montreal attendees and AdaCamp sponsors for giving us the support we needed to run this event and make it what it is.
 You are what makes AdaCamp a success!

 Thank you again to the AdaCamp 2015 platinum sponsors Puppet Labs and Google Montreal and Chrome; and gold sponsors The Linux Foundation and Red Hat.